 I have a passion for life and death, and death and dying - specifically, palliative care, oft times referred to as 'end of life' care.
 For many years I've wanted to be a palliative care worker, and in 2010 I began my 'Karuna Journey'.
 As I walked through the doors of Karuna, I could feel … Continue reading The dream starts here

 I often say I'm like the son my father never had.
-I want to make sweet love to love cars, and Dad has some beauties.
+I love cars, and Dad has some beauties.
 I love driving my Jeep, and can't imagine ever driving an automatic anything.
 I love speed - cars, boats, planes.
 And another thing ...
 I. Love.
 Firearms.
-Always have and after … Continue reading Peace, love and firearms
+Always have and after today, I undoubtedly always will.
+Until … Continue reading Peace, love and firearms

 To end, we must always begin.
 Last night I watched a house burn.
 I'd never seen a house on fire before, and though it was a building emptied long ago of furniture and people and other things you find in a house, a gentle sadness carried itself on the black smoke as we watched the … Continue reading Beginning again